ar-51/ar-51.github.io/docs/System Calibration/Device_calibration.md

 Using the web interface, you can monitor the system and activate the calibration process.
 ![2.open_browser.png](/assets/images/device_calibration/2.open_browser.png)

-## Open an application on a device that has the AR51 SDK
+## Inside VR: Open an application on a device that has the AR51 SDK
-Developer apps are usually located under “unknown sources” inside the oculus quest
+In Oculus Quest, "Developer apps" are usually located under “unknown sources” inside the oculus quest
 ![3.unkown_sources_quest.gif](/assets/images/device_calibration/3.unkown_sources_quest.gif)

 Once the app is open on the device, you should see the device on the devices panel.

 ## Select your device on the AR51’s web-based management system and start calibration